 Practical note for relays: decide in advance whether the certificate is addressed to the team (e.g., "Class 3B") or to individual runners.
 Confirm this with the organising committee before you start printing.

-Why golden phoenix works:
+Why Classic Diploma works:

 • Handles both team and individual awards -- tournament champions, MVP, top scorer, and best goalkeeper can all use the same template with different titles